Mediatek-Cloud/MCS/key_concept/README.md

 Notification function enables you to create criteria that trigger an email or cloud based notification be sent to specific users.

-Notification enables you to set triggers on a specific channel and get an email notification, with ability to add additional user to the notified list.
+Notification enables you to set triggers on a specific channel and get an email and mobile app notification, with ability to add additional user to the notified list.
 Triggers are available for:

 - data received on a channel being above or below a specific value, which will issue a defined number of notifications while the data remains above or below the trigger value